Glossary

 Ultrasound

-Ultrasound is a the set of sound waves that have frequencies above 20,000 Hz.
+Ultrasound is the set of sound waves that have frequencies above 20,000 Hz.
 They are not audible to humans.

 Uncertainty principle